Peixky/Worlddream/README.md

 As the player, you’ll control Jason through these dream levels, using simple controls (arrow keys to move, space bar to attack), and adapt to each transformation.
 Each stage is a new challenge — run, jump, fight, and survive!
 Will you be strong enough to help Jason awaken?

 ## Control Guide
-SPACE → attack enemies or boss.(Available only in Level 2 & Level 3)
+SPACE → attack enemies or boss.(Available only in Level 2 & Level 3)<br>
-W → Direct for the player to jump.
+W → Direct for the player to jump.<br>
-A → Direct for the player to go left.
+A → Direct for the player to go left.<br>
-D → Direct for the player to go right.
+D → Direct for the player to go right.<br>
 PAUSE → Direct for the settings for volume of music & resume the game & go back to main menu & exit from the game & skip to next level.

 # 繁體中文版本